 In the end, the Dewalt FlexVolt Chainsaw ranks 4th out of the 8 saws in the shootout, with a 3rd place finish in cutting speed and 4th place finish in runtime.
 It is in the top half of each performance test and boasts an excellent feature set.
-The FlexVolt technology allows the 60V max, 3.0Ah battery to be used with any other 60V or 20V DeWalt tool.
+The FlexVolt technology lets you use the 60V Max, 3.0Ah battery with any other 60V or 20V DeWalt tool.
 I really like that kind of flexibility.
 I consider this chainsaw to be a part of this shootout’s second tier: solid performers but needing a few improvements to move up to the top tier.

 Pros include comfortable, generously–sized handles, the easiest to use tool-free adjustment system, the very nice addition of a coast-down brake for safety and speedier handling, a quarter-turn oil cap with a large flip-up tab for easier handling with gloves on, and the best oil-pouring access of all the brands tested.

 Cons include an enclosed side cover design which lets chips pile up above the tension knob and clog the saw frequently, letting forth a spray of wood chips out the front of the saw which impairs the user’s visibility instead of allowing the chips to freely flow out of the bottom as they should.

 - Low kickback 16-inch Oregon bar and chain

 - Tool-free chain tensioning and bar tightening knob

 - Chain brake